samuel-marsh/scCustomize/index.md

               slice_max(n = 10, order_by = avg_log2FC) %>%
               column_to_rownames("rownames")
 -   **Provide more informative error messages for many common issues**
-    Base R error messages resutling from error deep inside Seurat (or other package) function can sometimes be difficult to interpret, especially for userse new to R.
+    Base R error messages resulting from error deep inside Seurat (or other package) function can sometimes be difficult to interpret, especially for users new to R.
     -   scCustomize provides checks/warnings wrapped inside its functions to help and provide more informative error/warning messages.
 Two examples include: